amrishkhan05/sql-query-generator/README.md

 ### Output
     SELECT ( SELECT COUNT( 1 ) from Orders t   LEFT JOIN Customers customer on t.customer_id = customer.id  where  (customer.name like '%'abc%' OR
-    t.id like '%'abc%' ) OR (customer.address like '%'abc%' ) OR (customer.phone like '%'abc%' ) AND (t.total_cost like '%'abc%' )  AND  = ''  ) AS total_count,
+    t.id like '%'abc%' ) OR (customer.address like '%'abc%' ) OR
+    (customer.phone like '%'abc%' ) AND (t.total_cost like '%'abc%' )  AND  = ''  ) AS total_count,
-    ( SELECT   t.*     ,   customer.name  as customer_name, customer.address  , customer.phone  as phone  from Orders t   LEFT JOIN Customers customer on
+    ( SELECT   t.*     ,   customer.name  as customer_name, customer.address  , customer.phone  as phone  from Orders t
+    LEFT JOIN Customers customer on
     t.customer_id = customer.id   where   (customer.name like '%'abc%' OR t.id like '%'abc%' )
     OR (customer.address like '%'abc%' ) OR
-    (customer.phone like '%'abc%' ) AND (t.total_cost like '%'abc%' )  AND  = '' order by t.id  DESC OFFSET 5 ROWS FETCH NEXT 20 ROWS ONLY FOR JSON PATH ) AS data
+    (customer.phone like '%'abc%' ) AND (t.total_cost like '%'abc%' )
+    order by t.id  DESC OFFSET 5 ROWS FETCH NEXT 20 ROWS ONLY FOR JSON PATH ) AS data